 To assure sharing of information in RMPs regarding identities and amounts of chemicals stored, the Preparedness Unit is placing RMPs without the Off-site Consequence Analysis (OCA) into the T.E.RA.
 Viewer.
 Interested parties can also obtain more RMP information by direct access after completing the proper procedures.
-For more information on RMPs or OCAs, or access to these data, contact Kathie Atencio, the Preparedness Unit Leader, at Atencio.kathie@epa.gov.
+For more information on RMPs or OCAs, or access to these data, contact Gina Cristiano at Cristiano.Gina@epa.gov.